-The scheme lies within the boundary of Scottish Borders Council, which has no Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'Lanark', lies approx. 80 km northwest of the scheme and has been declared for nitrogen dioxide (NO2).
+The scheme lies within the boundary of Falkirk Council, which has three Air Quality Management Areas (AQMAs) within its administrative boundary.
+The nearest AQMA, 'Grangemouth', covers the scheme extents and the AQMA terminates at the M9 southbound (SB) carriageway.
+'Grangemouth' AQMA has been declared for sulphur dioxide (SO2).

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases lies within 1 km of the scheme.
+There are four sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases which lie within 1 km of the scheme.
+Details are as follows: